checkdam/checkdam.github.io/_posts/2025-05-20-free-website.md

 tags: [eco-tourism]
 ---

-A friend of mine had her wordpress website disappear thanks to the paid webhost, with no backup :(  alot of work was lost
+A friend of mine had her WordPress website disappear thanks to the paid webhost, with no backup :(  alot of work was lost

-This is my choosen way to setup a website - mainly because it is free and the world would fall apart if github went away.
+This is my choosen way to set up a website - mainly because it is free and the world would fall apart if GitHub went away.

-It may take a little effort to either learn to use the github UI or setup and learn the basics of git but means every version you save is available forever.
+It may take a little effort to either learn to use the GitHub UI or setup and learn the basics of git but means every version you save is available forever.
 Great if you delete something by mistake.
 Careful - it is a slippery slope, you may end up a programmer, a terrible fate to be sure.